Kainat Soomro: Films

-Soomro was the subject of a documentary film entitled Outlawed in Pakistan, depicting her story as a rape victim.
+She was the subject of a documentary film entitled Outlawed in Pakistan, depicting her story as a rape victim.
 The film casts her struggle as a documentary of her and her family's struggle for justice, showcasing the subsequent losses they encounter in defying cultural conventions.

 Support from the world

-A Non-profit organisation the International Sindhi Women Organization’s on the day of International Women’s Day raised funds in Artesia, California to support the rape victim Kainat Soomro.
-Kainat Soomro was invited by Malala in November 2014 to attend to the Nobel Peace Prize award ceremony and praised her struggle against injustice and her stand for her rights.
+A Non-profit organisation the International Sindhi Women Organization’s on the day of International Women’s Day raised funds in Artesia, California to support her.
+She was invited by Malala in November 2014 to attend to the Nobel Peace Prize award ceremony and praised her struggle against injustice and her stand for her rights.